mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration for the context-menu.

 The individual functions can be activated by clicking on the button.
 All active functions are highlighted in orange.
-In addition next to each layer in the Layertree a symbol of the context menu appears.
-By clicking on the menu a window pops up and the individual features can be used.
+In addition, a symbol of the context menu appears next to each layer in the Layertree.
+By clicking on the menu, a window pops up and the individual features can be used.
 The menu can be closed by clicking on the x-button.

 .. figure:: ../../../figures/layertree/layertree_menu_map.png
            :scale: 80